What is the weight of a tyre? Why tyre Weight Matters More Than You Think

 Disclaimer

-The contents of this blog post for general purposes only.
-There remains always a possibility e to have some variance in tyre specifications, weights, loading capacity and performance by manufacturer, vehicle model, and usage conditions.
-Best way is to always stay updated to your vehicle owner’s manual or consult a certified tyre professional before selecting or changing tyres.
+The contents of this blog post are for general purposes only.
+There always remains a possibility to have some variance in tyre specifications, weights, loading capacity, and performance by manufacturer, vehicle model, and usage conditions.
+Best way is to always stay updated on your vehicle owner’s manual or consult a certified tyre professional before selecting or changing tyres.

 1. What should be the average weight of a car tyre?

 It usually ranges between 7 kg and 12 kg, depending on tyre size, load rating, construction, and brand.
-Comman practice is lighter tyres for hatchbacks and heavier tyres for sedan and SUVs.
+A Common practice is lighter tyres for hatchbacks and heavier tyres for sedans and SUVs.

 2. How does tyre weight affect fuel consumption?